oclipa/csharp-cheat-sheet/README.md

     public byte index;
 }
 ```
-  * Value-type (entire oect stored in a single memory location).
+   * Value-type (entire object stored in a single memory location).
+   * Supports inheritance.
    * Allocated on the stack (if local to a function) or on the heap (if a class member).
-  * Cannot be null (unless wrapped in a Nullable<> class)
+   * Cannot be null (unless Nullable<> is used)
    * Memory overhead is: (total size of fields) + (memory alignment padding)
    * Unless using the `ref` keyword, structs are always copied when passed into functions.
       * When using `ref` the stack address of the value type is passed, rather than a copy of the value type.
    * Once out of scope, memory location is immediately available to be overwritten.
    * Memory is contiguous, so may improve memory access patterns and CPU caching.

    * Cons:
       * Cannot usually have multiple oects reference the same struct; each requires its own copy of the struct.
       * Large structs can be slow to copy, which can impact performance.
       * Boxing a struct (i.e. converting it in an oect) can impact performance

 ### Classes:
 ```C#